-Sommore, provides honest and entertaining observations about equality for women, sexuality, and wealth.
+Sommore provides honest and entertaining observations about equality for women, sexuality, and wealth.
 She came to fame as a performer on the Queens of Comedy tour before going on to feature in the movies Soul Plane and Friday After Next.
-One of the Black Female Stand Up Comedians ever.
+One of the Black Female Stands Up Comedians ever.

 10. Jasmine Luv

-VH1 designated Jasmine Luv atop a Black female comic in the web humour category for her viral, female-driven sketch comedy videos.
+VH1 designated Jasmine Luv as a Black female comic in the web humor category for her viral, female-driven sketch comedy videos.
 As a big social media celebrity, we can only anticipate more amazing things from her.